 Nov.
 6-7: The Usability Ecosystem will deliver advanced content for those product development and usability specialists practicing in the healthcare space that are looking for opportunities to further develop their knowledge, skills and inspiration.
 The conference will be balanced between two primary formats:

 Discussions on why and what design can do to affect usability and,

 In situ workshops on how usability design methods can be effective.

 Nov.
 8: As an added benefit to attendees, the Association for the Advancement of Medical Instrumentation (AAMI) is holding a one-day workshop, Design Control: the Intersection of Human Factors, Industrial Design and Risk Management on Saturday, Nov.
 8, 8am – 5pm at CAMLS immediately following The Usability Ecosystem.
 At the end of the program, participants will be able to explain the requirements and expectations for usability and human factors (HF) in designing a medical product, identify the role of usability and HF in designing a safe and effective product and identify the role of risk management in the usability and HF process.
-For additional information regarding this portion of the event, please contact Deborah Reuter, AAMI’s Senior Vice President of Education.
+For additional information regarding this portion of the event, please contact Deborah Reuter, AAMI’s Senior Vice President of Education or click here.

 Let us kick-off the golden age of medical design and advance the state of the art at… The Usability Ecosystem and AAMI Workshop, Nov.6-8, in Tampa, FL

 Our friends at the National Endowment for the Arts (NEA) have launched a new FREE webinar series highlighting international design initiatives that serve as emerging case studies in successful design models.

 They delivered the first presentation of the new Learning from Abroad series on Mar.
 19, and it featured a conversation with finalists of the 2013-2014 World Design Impact Prize.
 You can play it back here: